ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa3/index.md

 ideas or work.
 Note that using someone's work without giving credit to them is a violation of academic integrity.

+We've added a file called `CREDITS.txt` for you to write these credits into.

 ## Drill 1 (auto)

 Write three classes as described below.
 They do not need to have any methods or